pravega/pravega/documentation/src/docs/beginner_dev_guide.md

 * <details>
   <summary>Gradle 6.5.1+</summary>
   Installation : https://gradle.org/install/

-  :warning: Verify Gradle is using the Java you expect.
+  Note: Verify Gradle is using the Java you expect.
 You can verify which JDK Gradle uses by running `gradle --version`.
 </details>

 # 2. Goal